exgalsky/fieldmock/README.md

-# lightcone
+# fieldmock

-Generation of sky maps from simulated LSS data on the observer's past light cone.
+Generation of mocks from a field representation of LSS on the observer's past light cone.